JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 ### Fix for slow SSH client connections.

-Sometimes a fresh install of Ubuntu can have slow a SSH connection when using password authentication.
+Sometimes a fresh install of Ubuntu can suffer from slow initial SSH connections when using password authentication.
 This happens because SSH has `password` authentication set as the last authentication option by default.
-So you want to edit the SSH config to push `password` authentication closer to the top of the list like so:
+So you want to edit the SSH config to push `password` authentication closer to the top of the authentication menthod list.
+First, open up the `ssh_config` for editing:

     sudo nano /etc/ssh/ssh_config

-Now add the following line to the bottom of the configuration options in that file:
+Now add the following line to the bottom of the configuration options in `ssh_config` like so:

     PreferredAuthentications publickey,password,gssapi-with-mic,hostbased,keyboard-interactive

-Now restart the SSH daemon like so:
+With that done, restart the SSH daemon like so:

     sudo service ssh restart

-And that problem should be cleared up.
+When that is all done, initial SSH connections using password authentication

 ### Adjust the MOTD (Message of the Day) header & related info.